web-platform-tests/wpt/docs/test-format-guidelines.md

 * [Reftests][reftests] - for most tests of rendering.

-* WebDriver tests - for testing the webdriver protocol itself or (in the future) for certain tests that require access to priviledged APIs.
+* WebDriver tests - for testing the webdriver protocol itself or (in the future) for certain tests that require access to privileged APIs.

 * Manual tests - as a last resort for anything that can't be tested using one of the above techniques.